project-trident/trident-website/grav-site/user/pages/07.FAQ/default.md

 A: As long as you have a TrueOS system which has been updated to at least the 18.03 release you should be able to just perform a system update to be automatically upgraded to Project Trident.

 ## Q: Which members moved from TrueOS to Project Trident?
 A: Project Trident is being led by prior members of the TrueOS desktop team.
-Ken Moore and JT Pennington (development), Tim Moore (documentation) and Rod Myers (Community/Support).
+Ken and JT (development), Tim (documentation) and Rod (Community/Support).
 Since Project Trident is a community-first project, we look forward to working with new members of the team.